krishnakoushik225/DocuMind/README.md

 - The **`RelevancyEvaluator`** within LlamaIndex verifies whether generated responses align with the retrieved document sections.
 - This ensures the chatbot maintains factual and contextually sound output.

+### Trustworthiness, Explainability & Transparency

+**Docu-Mind** is designed with Trustworthy AI principles to ensure that every answer is not only correct but also traceable, explainable, and verifiable by the user.
+The system prioritizes reliability through transparent retrieval steps and evidence-based reasoning.

+### Evidence-Backed Answers

+All responses are generated strictly from retrieved text chunks extracted from the uploaded PDF.
+Docu-Mind does not hallucinate or guess—it grounds every answer in actual document content.

+- Retrieved evidence snippets are included with answers.

+- Users can verify exactly which parts of the document support the response.

+- This creates a fully auditable chain from Query → Retrieval → LLM Reasoning → Final Answer.

+### Explainability by Design

+Docu-Mind provides visibility into how an answer was formed.

+- Shows the retrieval results used by the LLM.

+- Offers contextual segments alongside the generated output.

+- Makes the reasoning process transparent, reducing ambiguity and increasing user confidence.

+This design aligns with the explainability requirement highlighted in the project evaluation framework.

+### Transparency in Retrieval & Ranking

+The system reveals:

+- Which chunks were selected

+- Their similarity ranking

+- How they contributed to the final LLM response

+This degree of transparency ensures the entire pipeline is open, interpretable, and user-verifiable.

+### Hallucination & Error Mitigation

+To maintain high trustworthiness:

+- The LLM is constrained to answer only from retrieved context.

+- Responses are cross-verified with document snippets.

+- Ambiguous questions trigger clarification instead of confident incorrect answers.

+- External fact-checking (optional) further strengthens reliability.

+### Bias Minimization & Neutrality

+Docu-Mind reduces bias by:

+- Using multiple high-quality embeddings to avoid skewed retrieval

+- Ensuring answers remain strictly factual

+- Preventing subjective or opinion-based generation

+- Handling unclear questions responsibly rather than forcing an answer

+###� Verifiable Output for Every Response

+Every answer can be independently validated by the user through:

+- Displayed evidence snippets

+- Citations tied directly to the PDF

+- Clear justification embedded in the output

+This ensures the system maintains a high level of trust, accuracy, and transparency—consistent with trustworthy AI guidelines.

 ### Reference Screenshots
 ## Home Page:
 ![Home Page](./Home%20Page.png)